mz8t/pythfarms/scripts/shadow/lib/README.md

 | --period                   | Specify the period number to fetch                  | `--period 2899`                                            |
 | --historical_dashboard_path| Path to dashboard for historical fetch              | `--historical_dashboard_path data/shadow/2898_votes_dashboard.json` |

+--period is needed to fetch the onchain votes --historical_dashboard_path is only useful to recompute the optimal votes for a past epoch ( bcs then the API doesn't broadcat the bribes and fees any more)

 #### Examples

 Fetch votes dashboard for the next period: